UNDIAGNOSED IS A DIAGNOSIS: Living in a Diagnostic Odyssey x 4

 As I mentioned earlier, I am Undiagnosed.
 It has been an extremely exhausting journey with my children’s diagnostic odyssey in addition to mine.

 I started having issues when I gave birth to Ava.
 I was “on fire” after my c-section.
 I kept the room so cold Justin got sick.
 I have been on fire ever since.
 When Ava’s head trauma and journey through hell happened, my body went to a whole new level of instability.
 I would check myself into the ER for a panic attack along with Ava for her headaches.
 I was on lorazepam for a year and a half.
 My distal joints all popped and I lost the strength in my hands.
 I felt like I was having a heart attack every single day.
 During one of Ava’s Mayo Clinic stays, I asked Dr. Fischer if I could have a workup done.
 He agreed.
 I saw every specialty and had around a million dollar workup there over about two years.
 They sent me back to Utah with a diagnosis of undifferentiated connective tissue disease and inflammatory arthritis.
-The University of Utah disagreed with their diagnoses and have labeled me as Undiagnosed with many different issues going on like EOE, aggressive and progressive osteoarthritis, hypertension, intermittent nocturnal hypoxia, and now I have myoclonic jerking all night.
+The University of Utah disagreed with their diagnoses and have labeled me as Undiagnosed with many different issues going on like EOE, aggressive and progressive osteoarthritis, hypertension, intermittent nocturnal hypoxia, sleep apnea and I have myoclonic jerking all night.
 None of this is normal.
 I have lots of blood levels off but not in a way that fits with any known diagnosis.
 I live in pain every day.
 I am fine with living in pain as long as I know I’m staying around for a few more years.

 With all that said, we went out of the four walls of multiple hospitals and into the world of genetics.
 We started in Wisconsin with Dr. Gunter Scharer and his team, which included Dr. Howard Jacob.
 We agreed to fight for whole genome sequencing for our family of five in a clinical setting.
 We all thought we would have a good chance to push on the insurance industry since we had three afflicted children and two generations.
 I was so naive back then.
 I was sure we would get it done.
 I had a great genetic counselor, Regan.
 She spent hours and hours working on our three insurance letters.